 Passing Dynamic data to a Route

-The option to pass the dynamic data or a user-defined object was added in the Angular Version 7.2 using the state object.
+The option to pass the dynamic data or a user-defined object was added in Angular Version 7.2 using the state object.
 The state object is stored in History API

 Providing the State value